CJanecka/Projects_and_CTFs/Linux Scavenger Hunt CTF/README.md

 - launched a headless virtual machine server and logged in.
 - Found all eight flags, finishind second out of the eight total competing teams.
 - I personally found three of the eight flags.
+- Linear challenge in which the flags were found in successive order.

 ## Equipment and Tools